5 Maccabees: Textual history

 The book survives in Arabic, but was probably composed in Hebrew, judging from numerous Hebraisms.
 As no trace of a Hebrew text exists, some scholars (e.g. Zunz, Heinrich Graetz and Samuel Davidson) consider the work to have been in Arabic from Hebrew memoirs.
 The author probably was a Jew living some time after the destruction of the temple in 70 AD.

 Some believe that the work is little more than a summary of the events in the first four Books of Maccabees and the relevant chapters in Flavius Josephus.
-Only chapter 12 is original but also "teems with errors of various kinds".
-Others hold this to be extremely unlikely, and believe it may have relied upon Jason of Cyrene, Justus of Tiberias, and/or Nicolaus of Damascus.
+Only chapter 12 is original.
+Others hold this to be potentially unlikely, and believe it may have relied upon Jason of Cyrene, Justus of Tiberias, and/or Nicolaus of Damascus.

 The book bears some relationship to the history of Josippon, although there is much debate as to what that relation would have been.
 Many scholars on Josippon believe it is nothing more than an epitome of it.
 Some scholars think that this is impossible, due to the conclusion that 5 Maccabees predates Josippon, believing it to be the other way around, with Jossippon summarizing multiple works, including 5 Maccabees.